REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Agent Architecture

 The following tools operate as callable interfaces outside of the agent core.
-Each tool is invoked independently by the orchestrator, depending on the state of the task, supporting retrieval, ranking, clarification, and explanation within the RSFM selection workflow.
-Our design supports extensibility for tool integration.
+Each tool is invoked independently by the orchestrator, depending on the task state, supporting retrieval, ranking, clarification, and explanation within the RSFM selection workflow.
+Our design supports extensibility for future tool integration.

-\stitle{Retrieval Tool.} To generate an initial set of candidates, the retrieval tool encodes both the structured user constraints and the FM entries in the \fmd using Sentence-BERT embeddings~\citep{sentencebert}.
-To preserve the structure of the metadata in the embedding, each metadata field is prefixed with a token of the type-indicator~(e.g., [APPLICATION], [MODALITY]) before encoding. \system uses Facebook AI Similarity Search~(FAISS)~\citep{faiss} for an efficient approximate search based on cosine similarity.
+\stitle{Retrieval Tool.} To generate an initial candidate set, the retrieval tool encodes both the structured constraints and the FM entries in the \fmd using Sentence-BERT embeddings~\cite{sentencebert}.
+To preserve the metadata structure in the embedding, each metadata field is prefixed with a type-indicator token~(\eg, [APPLICATION], [MODALITY]) before encoding. \system uses Facebook AI Similarity Search~(FAISS)~\cite{faiss} for an efficient search based on cosine similarity.
 The tool returns a list of the most relevant FMs determined by a configurable similarity threshold.
-User can adjust it based on their domain requirements.
-In our experiments, we set this threshold empirically to ensure broad coverage while minimizing irrelevant matches.
+Users can adjust it based on their domain requirements.
+In our experiments, we set this threshold empirically based on preliminary experiments to ensure broad coverage while minimizing irrelevant matches.
 This tool is optimized for high recall: it includes soft matches and does not enforce strict constraints, allowing the downstream pipeline to handle finer filtering.

 \stitle{Ranking Tool.} While the retrieval tool provides a broad list of relevant FMs, it cannot fully capture user-specific needs and deployment trade-offs.
-This task can be handled by a ranking tool.
-The ranking tool refines the candidate FM list using a hybrid strategy to balances efficiency, flexibility, and interpretability:
+The ranking tool therefore combines deterministic constraint filtering with LLM-based preference ordering over the remaining candidates.
+The ranking tool refines the candidate FM list using a hybrid strategy to balance efficiency, flexibility, and interpretability:

-\begin{itemize}[leftmargin=*] \item \emph{Rule-Based Filtering:} Candidates that violate hard constraints, such as required modality, sensor support, or minimum performance, are eliminated using deterministic logic.
+\begin{itemize}[leftmargin=*] \item \emph{Rule-Based Filtering:} Candidates that violate hard constraints, such as required modality, sensor support, or mandatory deployment requirements, are eliminated using deterministic logic.
 These hard constraints are defined based on fields extracted by the interpreter.